Arthur Wright (speedway rider)

 Arthur Wright (14 October 1933 – 7 November 2016) was a motorcycle speedway rider from England.
 He earned seven international caps for the England national speedway team.

 Speedway career

 Wright was a leading speedway rider in the 1950s.
 He reached the final of the Speedway World Championship in the 1955 Individual Speedway World Championship.

 Wright rode in the top tier of British Speedway, riding for Bradford Tudors.

-After seven seasons with Bradford he joined Oxford Cheetahs in 1958 before going on to ride for Belle Vue Aces.
+After seven seasons with Bradford, Wright joined Oxford Cheetahs in 1958 before going on to ride for Belle Vue Aces.